Ko Kia

 About Ko Kia

 Ko Kia is a casual venue in Nakhon Ratchasima with Michelin Plate recognition for 2026.
-The most concrete planning facts are simple: it is listed as open daily from 6 AM to 10 PM, the dress code is casual.
-That makes it easier to consider for a direct meal when you want a recognized option without relying on unverified details about menu format, pricing, seating, or service style.
+Ko Kia is open daily from 6 AM to 10 PM, the dress code is casual.
+That makes it easier to consider for a direct meal when you want a recognized option and are flexible about menu format, pricing, seating, or service style.

-Because the verified public details are limited, the safest way to read Ko Kia is as a recognized Nakhon Ratchasima restaurant rather than as a highly specified fine-dining destination.
+Ko Kia is best considered as a recognized Nakhon Ratchasima restaurant rather than as a highly specified fine-dining destination.
 Do not plan around a confirmed tasting menu, chef counter, private room, beverage program, or particular dish unless the venue confirms those details directly.

 Choose it when the occasion needs polish without fuss